NovoLocoQ/copo/README.md

 Automatic Flashcard Creation – n8n processes the PDF, extracts text, and converts it into question-answer flashcards.

-Dynamic Display – React renders the flashcards in a clean, responsive interface.

-Interactive Learning – Flip cards to reveal answers, shuffle, or review.

 Seamless Integration – The frontend communicates with n8n’s webhook-based workflows for smooth data processing.
 # Tech Stack